 Post on Facebook at Optimal Times

 There are all sorts of charts available showing the optimal times to post to various social media channels.
 What you want to know is the best time to post for YOUR audience.
-On your Facebook page, go to “Insights” in the top toolbar and then click on “Posts” in the left toolbar.
-That graph shows you when your fans are most active, and you can plan your posts accordingly.
+Use your Facebook analytics to see when your fans are online and what content they are responding best to.
+Then you can plan your posts accordingly.

 Respond to Comments and Messages